arhamkhnz/next-colocation-template/README.md

 This folder structure follows a colocation-first approach consistent with the [Next.js App Router](https://nextjs.org/docs/app/building-your-application/routing).
 Related components, layouts, and logic are placed together inside their route segments to improve maintainability and clarity as your app grows.

-For example, the `auth/login` route includes its own `_components/` folder containing UI elements like `LoginForm.tsx`, which are specific to the login page.
-Since `LoginForm.tsx` handles interactive behavior such as state and events, it's marked with `"use client"`, as recommended by Next.js for client-side logic at the leaf level.
+For example, the `auth/login` route includes its own `_components/` folder containing UI elements like `login-form.tsx`, which are specific to the login page.
+Since `login-form.tsx` handles interactive behavior such as state and events, it's marked with `"use client"`, as recommended by Next.js for client-side logic at the leaf level.
 If a file doesn’t explicitly use `"use client"`, it runs as a Server Component by default.

 Shared components that are reused across multiple routes within the `auth/` segment, such as GitHub sign-in buttons are placed in the parent route's `_components/` folder (e.g., `auth/_components/`).
 This keeps reusable logic colocated at the appropriate scope, without polluting global folders.